sous-chefs/redisio/README.md

 LWRP Examples
 -------------

-Instead of using my provided recipes, you can simply include the redisio default in your role and use the LWRP's yourself.
+Instead of using my provided recipes, you can simply depend on the redisio cookbook in your metadata and use the LWRP's yourself.
 I will show a few examples of ways to use the LWRPS, detailed breakdown of options are below in the resources/providers section

 install resource
 ----------------

 It is important to note that this call has certain expectations for example, it expects the redis package to be in the format `redis-VERSION.tar.gz'.
-The servers resource expects an array of hashes where each hash is required to contain at a key-value pair of 'port' => '<port numbers>'.

 ```ruby
 redisio_install "redis-installation" do